google-deepmind/penzai/docs/guides/v2_differences.md

 Penzai includes two neural network APIs:

 - The initial design (V1), implemented in `penzai.deprecated.v1.nn` and `penzai.deprecated.v1.data_effects` and used in `penzai.deprecated.v1.example_models`.
-- A newer simpified design (V2), implemented in `penzai.experimental.v2`, which changes how parameters, state, and side effects work to simplify the user experience and remove boilerplate.
+- A newer simpified design (V2), now available in `penzai.nn` and used in `penzai.models`, which changes how parameters, state, and side effects work to simplify the user experience and remove boilerplate.

 This document explains the major changes in the V2 API, relative to the V1 API.
 In short: